Caelan's Domain

 /plugin install CaelanDrayer/cAgents

 That's it.
 Claude Code pulls the plugin, registers the skills, and makes them available immediately.
-No separate activation step needed.
+No separate activation step.

 /cagents:helper "What commands are available?"